-Rumors about the iPhone 13 series are now documented daily, with most reports repeating themselves.
-Today it's about the possible always-on display, which Mark Gurman addresses in his "Power On" newsletter.
+Rumors surrounding the iPhone 13 series are now being documented daily, with most reports repeating themselves.
+Today, it's about the possible always-on display, which Mark Gurman discusses in his "Power On" newsletter.

 While Bloomberg last week reportedthat Apple has ordered suppliers to produce up to 90 million new iPhones for this fall, Gurman this time reiterates some rumors about upcoming features that we have already read several times.